 What Is An Insider Threat In Cyber Security?

-Someone who has legitimate rights of access within an organisation
+Someone who has legitimate rights of access to data and systems within an organisation

 Three Types of Insider Attack